JvanKatwijk/qt-dab/README.md

 The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as they should be.
-*Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
+*Correlation* is used in identifying the input sample in the input stream where the (relevant) data of the frame  starts.
 The picture shows three larger peaks, i.e. the signal from more than one transmitter is received.
 The software chooses either the largest one, or - if selected - the first one larger than a threshold.
-The picture shows an estimate of the TII numbers near the peaks, it shows that "(4, 5) Rotterdan/Celinex toren" (indeed the first peak) is chosen by the software as signal source.
+The picture shows an estimate of the TII numbers near the peaks, it shows that "(4, 5) Rotterdan/Celinex toren" (indeed the first and the strongest peak) is chosen by the software as signal source.

 ![6.8](/res/read_me/qt-dab-null-period.png)

 A DAB signal is received as a sequence of samples, and can be thought to be built up from *frames* (DAB frames),  each frame consisting of 199608 consecutive samples.
-The first app.
-2500 samples of a frame do not carry a signal, the NULL period.
+The amplitude of the first app.
+2500 samples is (almost) zero, the NULL period.
 The *NULL scope* shows the samples in the transition from the NULL period to the first samples *with* data of a DAB frame.
 It shows samples 504 and up in the first data block are used.